zhulihong89/xTerm256/Privacy Policy.md

 Questions?

-Any questions you have in relation to this policy or how we use your personal data should be sent to report.pplan@gmail.com.
+Any questions you have in relation to this policy or how we use your personal data should be sent to support@pplan.top.

 ## ABOUT US
 Your personal data (i.e. any information which identifies you, or which can be identified as relating to you personally) will be not collected and used.